Horizontal-org/Tella-website/docs/For organizations/overview.md

 Tella Web is developed internally by our team at Horizontal, the same team responsible for developing Tella's mobile apps.
 It is a user-friendly solution for managing reports in a safe and private manner.
 We can provide support for the installation and configuration of a Tella Web server if you don't have someone within your organization who can maintain it.

-The Tella Web integration is available on Tella Android and Tella iOS, but not yet on [Tella-FOSS](/faq#is-tella-available-on-f-droid).
+The Tella Web connection is available on Tella Android and Tella iOS, but not yet on [Tella-FOSS](/faq#is-tella-available-on-f-droid).

 Learn more about Tella Web [here](/tella-web)